 with initial and boundary conditions

 In (\ref{eqn:ode}), the spatial differential operator $L$ is applied to the radial basis function.
 Approximating the time-derivatives $\frac{dc_j(t)}{dt}$ by first order finite difference, we get

 where $\Delta t > 0$ is the step-size in time.
-The coefficients $c_j(t)$ can be determined by applying (\ref{eqn:ode_bc}) and (\ref{eqn:ode_fd}) on the boundary collocation nodes of $X_B$ and interior collocation nodes of $X \setminus X_B$.
-In that case, (\ref{eqn:ode_ic}), (\ref{eqn:ode_bc}) and (\ref{eqn:ode_fd}) can be written as the following compact form:
+The coefficients $c_j(t)$ can be determined by applying (\ref{eqn:ode_bc}) and (\ref{eqn:ode_fd}) on the boundary collocation nodes of $X_B$ and the interior collocation nodes of $X \setminus X_B$.
+In that case, (\ref{eqn:ode_ic}), (\ref{eqn:ode_bc}), and (\ref{eqn:ode_fd}) can be written in the following compact form:

 $\Phi$ is the RBF matrix whose entries are given by $\Phi_{ij} = \phi(\|\mathbf{x}_i - \mathbf{x}_j\|)$, $\ i,j = 1, \cdots, N$ and $\mathbf{c}^{(t)} = [c_1(t), \cdots c_N(t)]^T$ is the coefficient vector at time $t$.
 The elements of the matrix $A$ are given by